eyre-rs/eyre/README.md

 ```

 * `fn debug(&self, error: &(dyn Error + 'static), f: &mut fmt::Formatter<'_>)
-  -> fmt Result` and it's companion fn `display`. - For formatting the entire
+  -> fmt Result` and optionally `display` - For formatting the entire error
-  error chain and the user provided context.
+  chain and the user provided context.

 When overriding the context it no longer makes sense for `eyre::ErrReport` to
 provide the `Display` and `Debug` implementations for the user, becase we